VH-Lab/NDI-matlab/docs/reference/+ndi/neuron.m.md

   TODO: convert times to dev_local_clock

-Help for ndi.neuron/samples2times is inherited from superclass NDI.TIME.TIMESERIES
+Help for ndi.neuron/samples2times is inherited from superclass ndi.time.timeseries
 ```

 ---